blockblockdata/medalla-data-challenge/a001/the_ethereum_2_beacon_block_data_schema_and_visual_documentation.md

 - Beacon block in slot 1005 is used to illustrate deposits and beacon block in slot 29758 are used to illustrate voluntary exits.
 - These blocks are also where the respective events of proposer slashing, attester slashing, deposit, and voluntary exit took place for the first time in the Medalla testnet.

+The six sections of the data schema (Figures 2 and 3) are described next, one by one.
+We recommend readers to open the [technical specification document under Ethereum's GitHub repository](https://github.com/ethereum/eth2.0-specs/blob/v0.12.1/specs/phase0/beacon-chain.md) and the [annotated technical specification for the Beacon Chain by (Ben Edgington)](https://benjaminion.xyz/eth2-annotated-spec/phase0/beacon-chain/#beaconblockbody) to complement the descriptions provided here.

 ### Beacon Block

 ![](./images/01b-Beacon-Block-icon.png)

+- The `beacon_block` table starts with the hash string that represents the root of the Merkle tree in that block.
+- The block resides on a given `slot` and the id for the proposer of the block is stored in the `proposer_index` field.
+- The table contains foreign keys to other tables through the `proposer_slashings_id`, `attester_slashings_id`, `attestations_id`, `deposits_id`, and `voluntary_exits` foreign key fields.

 ![](./images/01-Beacon-Block-Data-Table.png)

+The following [DBML](https://www.dbml.org/docs/) code snippet lists the fields, specifies primary and foreign keys, and provides sample data (from block on slot 139 of the Medalla testnet) for the `beacon_bloc` table:

 ``` javascript
 //***********************************************************